-J&K: LeT terrorist arrested in Sopore
+J&K: LeT terrorist arrested in Army, police joint operation

-Srinagar, Nov 02: A Lashkar-e-Taiba (LeT) terrorist has reportedly been arrested from Jammu and Kashmir's Sopore.
+Srinagar, Nov 02: A Lashkar-e-Taiba (LeT) terrorist was arrested in a joint operation of the Indian Army and Jammu and Kashmir Police on Saturday.

-The terrorist was arrested in a joint operation of the Indian Army and Jammu and Kashmir Police, ANI reported.
+He was nabbed during a cordon search operation in the outskirts of Sopore by a team of Kashmir Police and 22 Rashtriya Rifles.
+The arrested individual has been identified as Danish Channa and is said to be affiliated to the Lashkar outfit

 Terror activities have risen in the last two weeks or so.
 At least 5 civilians were shot dead by the terrorists in the last 10-15 days.